 Great Britain is dominated by England.
 In the north of England, we'll visit Durham, Hadrian's Wall and the Cumbrian Lakes District.
 We'll focus on the less touristy northern lakes — home basing in Keswick.

-The Cumbrian Lake District — just 30 miles by 30 miles — is England's pristine, green, mountain playground.
-While not impressive in sheer height — England's tallest peak is only 3,200 feet — it's long been a powerful magnet for nature lovers.
+The Cumbrian Lake District — just 30 miles by 30 miles — is England's green, pristine, mountain playground.
+While not impressive in sheer height — England's highest peak is just 3,200 feet — it's long been a powerful magnet for nature lovers.

 Stumble upon a surprise lake view.
 Then climb over a rock fence to look into the eyes of a ragamuffin sheep.
 Find the perfect farmhouse B&B. Then enjoy this Packhorse Bridge.
 And for a memorable lunch, summit your own private peak for a picnic.
 This region gives even tenderfeet a chance to feel rugged and outdoorsy.

 The Lake District is green for good reason.
 It rains a lot.
 Experienced English hikers dress smart and don't let blustery weather keep them in.
-It‘s rainy one moment and then suddenly gorgeous.
+It can be rainy one moment and then suddenly gorgeous.
 As locals love to say, "There's no bad weather, just inappropriate clothing."